ttezel/twit/README.md

 }
 ```

-Then run the tests with mocha:
+Then run the tests:

 ```
-mocha -t 10000 tests/*
+npm test
 ```

 You can also run the example: